click on photo to go back

 Above: Jim crawling on the beach with his one year old son Tim Tarquin (in front) and his sister Heidi Tarquin.
 Hutton was Scot on both sides and Tarquin (a Scottish hero) was a family name.

 Perhaps MGM had plans to turn Hutton into the new Jimmy Stewart, for the studio insisted upon casting their young star in roles calling for ingenuous clumsiness.
-His quintessential role was perhaps as The Horizontal Lieutenant (1962), in which his constant bumbling eventually transforms him into a war hero.
-Hutton was romantically paired with Paula Prentiss in 4 consecutive films: Where the Boys Are (1960), The Honeymoon Machine (1960), Bachelor in Paradise (1961) and The Horizontal Lieutenant (1962).
+Hutton was romantically paired with Paula Prentiss in 4 consecutive films: Where the Boys Are (MGM, Dec 28.
+1960), The Honeymoon Machine (MGM, July 10.
+1961), Bachelor in Paradise (MGM, Nov 1.
+1961) and The Horizontal Lieutenant (MGM, April 18.
+1962).
+In the latter he got perhaps his most quintessential role, in which his constant bumbling eventually transforms him into a war hero.

-Above left: In The Honeymoon Machine (1960) Jim plays opposite Steve McQueen.
+Above left: In The Honeymoon Machine (MGM, July 10.
+1961) Jim plays opposite Steve McQueen.

-Above right: Jim Hutton and Bob Hope in Bachelor in Paradise (1961).
+Above right: Jim Hutton and Bob Hope in Bachelor in Paradise (MGM, Nov 1.
+1961).

 Jim Hutton and Paula Prentiss in "The Horizontal Lieutenant" (1962).
 With Jane Fonda in George Roy Hill's "Period Of Adjustment" (1962).

-Above left: Jim Hutton and Paula Prentiss in The Horizontal Lieutenant (1962).
+Above left: Jim Hutton and Paula Prentiss in The Horizontal Lieutenant (MGM, April 18.
+1962).

 Above right: With Jane Fonda in George Roy Hill's